semiupsidedown/semiupsidedown.github.io/fellowship.md

 ### PhD Students

-A fully-funded PhD studentship starting September 2019 is available as part of this project.
-Contact me for more details.
+A PhD studentship is funded as part of the project.
+This position has been filled by Noah Smith who will start in September 2019.
+More to follow!

 ### Project Partners